Madison Square Garden (1879): Naming

-After the death of Commodore Vanderbilt, who owned the site, his grandson William Kissam Vanderbilt took back control and announced on May 31, 1879, that the arena was to be renamed "Madison Square Garden."
+After the death of Cornelius Vanderbilt, who owned the site, his grandson William Kissam Vanderbilt took back control and announced on May 31, 1879, that the arena was to be renamed "Madison Square Garden."
 Vanderbilt presented sporting events such as indoor track and field meets, a convention of Elks, the National Horse Show and more boxing, including some bouts featuring John L. Sullivan, who began a four-year series of exhibitions in July 1882, drawing over-capacity crowds.
 P.T.
 Barnum also used the Garden to exhibit Jumbo, the elephant he had bought from the London Zoo; he drew sufficient business to recover the $10,000 pricetag.

 Another notable use of the first Garden was as a velodrome, an oval bicycle racing track with banked curves.
 At the time, bicycle racing was one of the biggest sports in the country. "[The] top riders [were] among the sports stars of their day.
-The bike races at Madison Square Garden were all the rage around the turn of the 20th century."
+The bike races at Madison Square Garden were all the rage around the turn of the last century."
 Madison Square Garden was the most important bicycle racing track in the United States and the Olympic discipline known as the Madison is named after the original Garden.

 However, the Garden was hot in the summertime and freezing in the wintertime.
 It had a leaky roof and dangerous balconies that had collapsed resulting in deaths.
 Vanderbilt eventually sold what Harper's Weekly called his "patched-up, grimy, drafty, combustible old shell" to a syndicate that included J. P. Morgan, Andrew Carnegie, James Stillman and W. W. Astor, who closed it to build a new arena designed by noted architect Stanford White.
 Demolition began in July 1889, and the second Madison Square Garden, which cost more than a half-million dollars to build, opened on June 6, 1890.
 It was demolished in 1926, and the New York Life Building, designed by Cass Gilbert and completed in 1928, replaced it on the site.